-Edmund uses a western forehand that allows him to generate the only plenty of power, but spin as well.
+Edmund uses a western forehand that allows him to generate not only plenty of power but spin as well.
 Many believe that he actually has the best forehand currently in the game, which says a lot considering how many greats are still active.
 If he can improve the rest of his game, there is a chance he could evolve into a Grand Slam contender.

 7. Stefanos Tsitsipas

 The youngest player to make this list is Stefanos Tsitsipas, as he has yet to even enter his prime.
 The Greek standout is looked at by many as a future number one player in the world, and he certainly has the forehand to make that a reality.

 Tsitsipas has great size and a fast swing that allows him to put a lot of power behind the forehand.
 He is very aggressive from the baseline, looking to hit groundstroke winners at any time.
 He uses his eastern grip to follow up a good serve with a powerful forehand to win a lot

 Nadal’s countryman, Fernando Verdasco, has often spent his career in the shadows of the former number one player.
 However, they are pretty even when looking strictly at forehands.
 Verdasco approaches his forehand a bit differently, but they both turn it into weapons in their own right.

 Verdasco has one of the hardest left-handed forehands in tennis history.
 He can hit even the best players off the court when dialed in.
 His best results in major tournaments have always been with his forehand is on point, including that epic semifinals showdown against Nadal in the 2009 Australian Open.
 He is getting towards the end of his career now, but Verdasco is still a threat with his forehand.

 5. Rafael Nadal